SchoolOfCode/ai-tools-audit-ratherawesomegang/README.md

 ## Why we chose to identify our company as a medical centre:

 We chose to focus on the medical field as we were interested in offering a fresh outlook and investigating how AI can influence health and diagnostics.
 AI offers the potential to improve patient care by making diagnosis faster and more accurate, helping doctors make better decisions, analysing complex data and even predicting health issues before they become serious.
 This technology can also personalise treatment, leading to better outcomes and streamline processes to make healthcare more efficient.
 By exploring AI in healthcare, we hope contribute to a field that makes a real difference in people's lives.

-Executive Summary
+## Executive Summary
 This AI Tool Audit Report evaluates three advanced AI solutions tailored for medical companies: Zebra Medical Vision, Snyk AI, Viz.ai, and Tempus AI.
 Each tool offers unique benefits for enhancing medical diagnostics, security, and patient care, yet presents specific risks that need to be managed.
-Zebra Medical Vision excels in real-time diagnostic analysis and cost-effectiveness, Snyk AI provides robust security and compliance features, Viz.ai offers rapid disease detection and care coordination, and Tempus AI enhances personalized treatment and research efficiency.
-The recommendations focus on balancing the benefits and risks to optimize decision-making for medical institutions.
+Zebra Medical Vision excels in real-time diagnostic analysis and cost-effectiveness, Snyk AI provides robust security and compliance features, Viz.ai offers rapid disease detection and care coordination, and Tempus AI enhances personalised treatment and research efficiency.
+The recommendations focus on balancing the benefits and risks to optimise decision-making for medical institutions.

 ## Introduction